Welcome to . . .

 Chances are that if you are here, there is something about Kai's playing and/or style that you like, too.
 I welcome you to this site where I present many of Kai's albums in tribute to this very special jazz musician who definitely left his mark on the jazz and popular music world.

 I also want to take this opportunity to thank Kai's widow, Ezshwan, for contacting me and for offering to contribute so much valuable material to this site, including many album scans you will see in the discography.
 Her friendship, encouragement, & support has indeed been a highlight of my life.
 Thanks also go to Piet van Engelen for his help with listing information, sharing his photos of Kai Winding's musical equipment and for allowing me to reprint his Kai Winding 2 Volume book discography within this website.
 I am grateful to William Kenlon for his Kai Winding photos, advertising and other memorabilia he shared for inclusion on this site.
 And appreciation goes to David Sheetz for his photos of Kai, the Stan Kenton Essay and all information on the Pivot System®.
 Thanks to Jørn Skovsgaard for his assistance with the Danish language at the top of this page.
 I am also grateful to J.D.
 Smith, Gregory Flores, George L. Broussard, Rodney Schmidt, Jon Philpott, Doug Payne, Dennis Marcellino, Hans Björkman, Jose Sanches Perez, Brian Philips, Peter Bay, Ed Yachimiak, Tom Coyle, Andrew Williams, Wolfgang Weissbrodt, "Jazzcorner" Willie from Germany, Suitbert Kempkes, Hannelore Rabus, Joe Kleiner, Stephen Ryan, Arnaldo DeSouteiro and Ithamara Koorax for their contributions of listings, 45 rpm, LP and CD scans for this site.
-Additional thanks go to Leslie Pfenninger of On A&M Records for providing needed foreign issue listing information.
+Additional thanks go to Leslie Pfenninger of On A&M Records for providing needed foreign issue listing information and to Laura Kolb for sending photos and print advertisements for Kai's site.

 09-29-05_sm.JPG